 Traditional doctors probably won’t mention Flukes because, without the proper scans, they’re difficult to detect and produce nonspecific symptoms that may overlap with other health issues.
 They’re also the most aggressive and difficult to eliminate parasites (think: months of meds and guesswork).
 Part of the issue is they can adapt to the body's defenses and develop resistance to traditional medications.
 Even other integrative medical doctors can test for parasites through a GI Map, but that doesn’t test for all the various pathogens.
 Nothing to date tests for Flukes that I’ve found except for the Firefly Fscan we use here at the Centre.

 You’ve probably heard me talk about Dr. Martin Bales who invented the Firefly Light Therapy and Fscan devices.
 Using the Fscan to detect these pathogens and then eliminate them quickly with a series of Firefly treatments is the best approach I’ve found for rapid change in brain function and gut health.
 After 3 treatments we run the Fscan again.
 I keep the cost low (just $25) for an Fscan so we can help as many people as possible.
 The next step is to keep your gut healthy!
 Probiotics and supplementation are helpful – read our full blog post on Resetting Your Gut for guidance.
-Check our booking calendar for the Fscan and Firefly treatments or a package special.
+Call our office (225) 229-6107 and schedule for the Fscan and Firefly treatments or a package special.

 2. The Truth About Pesticides